mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 When I launched the site, I used Vue, as it was the tech stack I knew best for web development.
 I didn't want to marry myself to Shopify and learn their templating system when all I needed was a simple "buy" button.

 Over time, TinyPilot's purchase experience became more complex.
 I ended up expensively reimplementing functionality that would have been free had I used a Shopify store.
-But at this point, migrating all the content to a Shopify store would be its own major project, so I stuck with redesigning what I had.
+But at this point, migrating all the site's content to a Shopify store would be its own major project, so I stuck with redesigning what I had.

 ## Conclusion